Angelfire/VE/src/content/blog/js/why-js-typeof-array-null-objects.md

 ## Why `typeof null` returns `object`

-As for null values, it is a historical quirk that the typeof operator returns "object" for them.
+It is a historical quirk that the typeof operator returns `"object"` for them.
 This is because the binary representation of null in JavaScript is all zeros, which is the same as the binary representation of an empty object.
-As a result, when the typeof operator is applied to a null value, it mistakenly returns "object".
+As a result, when the typeof operator is applied to a null value, it mistakenly returns `"object"`.

 And a better explanation of this, was written by <a class="hover:no-underline text-blue underline" href="https://2ality.com/2013/10/typeof-null.html" target="_blank" rel="noopener noreferrer">**Dr. Axel Rauschmayer**</a>: